radian-software/riju/SECURITY.md

 * View or interfere with another user's session.
 * Tamper with the Riju server.

-I will do my best to correct the vulnerability as soon as possible.
+Although I work on Riju in my free time, I take security seriously, so I will do my best to get back to you in less than a week, and to correct the vulnerability as soon as possible (I will let you know the likely timeline by email).